JudgeGroovyman/JudgeGroovyman.github.io/WebDesign.md

 4. Test Netlify vs Inmotionhosting
 5. Free CMS to use with JamStack (see definition above for why)
 6. 84 Portals or CMSs or Blogs on InMotion Alone
+7. Tesy should all have a [server precheck](https://lepton-cms.org/english/about.php?lang=EN)
+8. What about something like Reddit?
+Something with voting

 [Grav](https://discord.com/invite/5VhYVkR) 201/2515